Wyoming is not the most well-known state for gold panning, but you can definitely find gold in the rivers of this scenic state.

 Rules and Regulations

 Recreational prospecting in Wyoming doesn't require a lot of paperwork.
 If your prospecting falls under what the state identifies as "recreational", then you are free to prospect on state lands without a permit.
-However recreational prospecting on federal lands requires a permit.
-For suction dredging on any land, you'll have to obtain a permit from the Wyoming Department of Environmental Quality.
+For suction dredging, you'll have to obtain a permit from the Wyoming Department of Environmental Quality.

 According to the Bureau of Land Management, there are 30,294 active mining claims in Wyoming.
 Claim owners don't take kindly to other prospectors panning on their property.
 To avoid trespassing, consult the BLM's records for the locations of active mining claims in Wyoming.